supermpm/devops-tricks/README.md

 ## 3- Simple netfilter firewall with default policy drop

-This is a firewall with default policy DROP, yo can add your own rules copying other rules and changing source, destination and port.
+This is a firewall with default policy DROP.
+You can add your own rules copying other rules and setting protocol, source, destination and port.

 ### Use